Thanhduong8234/Playwright/README-POM.md

 ---

-Framework này cung cấp foundation mạnh mẽ cho việc testing với Playwright, đảm bảo code dễ bảo trì, mở rộng và tái sử dụng! 🎭✨
+This framework provides a strong foundation for testing with Playwright, ensuring maintainable, extensible, and reusable code! 🎭✨